-The first post, by University of Michigan Ph.D. student Ryan Bebej, tells how his undergraduate studies at Calvin College led him from being an anti-evolutionist to pursuing a graduate degree in the evolution and paleontology of mammals without losing his faith.
+The first post is by, at the time, University of Michigan Ph.D. student, now Calvin Professor, Ryan Bebej, and tells how his undergraduate studies at Calvin College led him from being an anti-evolutionist to pursuing a graduate degree in the evolution and paleontology of mammals—all without losing his faith.
 Ryan discusses the building evidence for evolution that he learned in his biology classes at Calvin, from the basic mechanisms of population genetics to the geological basis for an old earth to the existence of transitional fossils.

 Yet for Ryan, the biggest struggle was how to fit evolution into his own personal faith: